-It is important to continually evaluate risk over space and time by monitoring livestock and predator use of the landscape including any seasonal changes in use or behavior, and effort to remove carcasses should increase proportional to depredation risk.
+It is important to continually evaluate predation risk by monitoring livestock and predator use of the landscape including seasonal changes in use or behavior.
+Effort to remove carcasses should increase in proportion to depredation risk.
 Removing carcasses that are in close proximity to livestock prior to wolves recolonizing an area may help prevent wolves from coming into contact with livestock in the first place.
 It is important to recognize that changing range conditions or added disturbances may require altering or adding new goals to address.
 This may require shifting how, when and where practices are implemented for increased effectiveness.
-As risk increases the activities and intensity of conflict prevention effort should increase.
-In times of greater need, calving or severe weather for example, efforts to continually remove carcasses from the landscape and place them in a secure location increases.
-For example: due to weather conditions, access to remote locations, and timing of calving, it may be more useful to utilize a community carcass management site seasonally in the winter and spring.
+As predation risk increases, the activities and intensity of conflict prevention effort should increase.
+In times of greater need-calving or severe weather, for example-efforts to continually remove carcasses from the landscape and place them in a secure location may increase.
+For example, due to weather conditions, location of livestock, and timing of calving, it may be more useful to utilize a community carcass management site seasonally in the winter and spring.

-To evaluate how risk changes over time, consider predator population density, the annual life cycle of wildlife, including the nutritional needs of predators and abundance of prey, the production cycle of livestock, and how these cycles overlap.
-Match the incorporation of risk management activities with times of greatest predator activity and food needs, livestock vulnerability and carcass availability/presence on the landscape, among other factors.
+To evaluate how risk changes over time, consider predator population density, the annual life cycle of wildlife including the nutritional needs of predators and abundance of prey, the production cycle of livestock, and how these cycles overlap.
+Match the incorporation of risk management activities with times of greatest predator activity and food needs, livestock vulnerability and carcass availability on the landscape, among other considerations.

-Additionally, those who participate and manage conflict management programs should seek to streamline the phases of carcass management for participants.
-Whether resources are lacking to secure carcasses, trust has not yet been established with a carcass pickup driver, or producers lack time or resources to drop off at a centralized location, the community or individuals participating can work to address barriers in implementation.
-In some circumstances, lack of knowledge of a carcass management program can be a significant barrier to wide-spread community adoption.
-Place-based groups such as stockgrowers groups, or landowner led collaboratives can offer an important medium for sharing information on carcass management programs.
+Additionally, those who participate and manage conflict management programs should seek to streamline the process for participants.
+Whether resources are lacking to secure carcasses, trust has not yet been established, or producers lack the ability to drop off at a centralized location, the community or individuals participating can work to address barriers in implementation.
+In some circumstances, lack of knowledge of a program can be a significant barrier to wide-spread community adoption.
+Place-based groups such as stockgrowers groups or landowner led collaborative groups can create a channel for sharing information on carcass management programs.